timalamenciak/Solidago/README.md

 #### Transportation

 [Recycle Cycles](https://www.theworkingcentre.org/recycle-cycles/153) - Great used bicycles for sale and the chance to learn how to fix your own ride.

+#### End of life

+[The Good Green Death Project](http://goodgreendeathproject.ca/) - Burial is an industry that is still behind the times when it comes to sustainability.
+Susan Koswan is trying to change that locally.
+Washington State passed legislation allowing bodies to be composted and this project is seeking to make Ontario the second jurisdiction for that.